pycom/pycom-documentation/chapter/tutorials/lora/lorawan-nano-gateway.md

 from network import LoRa
 import socket
-import binascii
+import ubinascii
 import struct
 import time

-# Initialize LoRa in LORAWAN mode.
+# Initialise LoRa in LORAWAN mode.
 lora = LoRa(mode=LoRa.LORAWAN)

 # create an ABP authentication params
-dev_addr = struct.unpack(">l", binascii.unhexlify('2601147D'))[0] # these settings can be found from TTN
+dev_addr = struct.unpack(">l", ubinascii.unhexlify('2601147D'))[0] # these settings can be found from TTN
-nwk_swkey = binascii.unhexlify('3C74F4F40CAE2221303BC24284FCF3AF') # these settings can be found from TTN
+nwk_swkey = ubinascii.unhexlify('3C74F4F40CAE2221303BC24284FCF3AF') # these settings can be found from TTN
-app_swkey = binascii.unhexlify('0FFA7072CC6FF69A102A0F39BEB0880F') # these settings can be found from TTN
+app_swkey = ubinascii.unhexlify('0FFA7072CC6FF69A102A0F39BEB0880F') # these settings can be found from TTN

-# join a network using ABP (Activation By Personalization)
+# join a network using ABP (Activation By Personalisation)
 lora.join(activation=LoRa.ABP, auth=(dev_addr, nwk_swkey, app_swkey))

 # remove all the non-default channels